All Products

 }

-// Specify that the storage class of the previous versions of the objects is converted to IA 10 days after the objects are last modified.
+// Specify that the storage classes of the previous versions of objects are converted to Infrequent Access (IA) 10 days after the objects are last modified.

 versionTransition := oss.LifecycleVersionTransition{